nsanders9022/meal-tracker/README.md

 ** User views current meal object with information and calorie count**

-* Name: "Hamburger"
+* Name: "Pancakes"
-* Details: "Didn't get a soda or cheese on my burger!"
+* Details: "I didn't add syrup!"
-* Calories: 354
+* Calories: 350

 ** User can update a meal-tracker**

-* Name: "Hamburger"
+* Name: "Pancakes"
-* Details: "I changed my mind and got a soda"
+* Details: "I changed my mind and added syrup"
 * Calories: 502

 **User can add a new meal to the tracker**

-* Name: "Fries"
+* Name: "Salmon burger"
-* Details: "I only ate half of them."
+* Details: "The buns were whole grain"
 * Calories: 365

 **User can filter the meals by calorie count**

 * Less than 500 Calories
-  * Name: "Hamburger"  Details: "Didn't get a soda or cheese on my burger!"
-Calories: 354
+  * Name: "Salmon burger"  Details: "The buns were whole grain" Calories: 365
+* More than 500 Calories
-  * Name: "Fries"  * Details: "I only ate half of them." * Calories: 365
+  * Name: "Pancakes" Details: "I changed my mind and added syrup" Calories: 502

 ## Installation